anoma/nspec/docs/system_architecture/state/resource_machine/primitive_interfaces/fixed_size_type/hash.md

 Hash type is defined as a fixed size type that is binding, meaning that if the input value of type `Arg` changed, the output value would change as well.

+!!! warning
+    TODO:

-TODO: for shielded: cryptographic hash, hiding
+    - for shielded: cryptographic hash, hiding
-TODO: do we want a separate interface for the logic hash, given it is a verifier key?
+    - do we want a separate interface for the logic hash, given it is a verifier key?

 ### LogicHash